-- 4. Which are the 3 layers of human eye ? - a.
+- Bony eye socket (orbit) External eye muscles Eyelids Eyelashes -- Eyebrow - Tears with lysozyme, an enzyme which destroys germs) and Conjunctiva . - 2.
+Which are the 3 layers of human eye ? - a.
 Sclera The outermost, strong layer, that gives shape.
 Its transparent anterior portion is the cornea. b.Choroid Middle layer of blood capillaries, which supply nutrients and oxygen. - Its anterior dark screen with pupil is the iris.
 A convex lens is placed behind the iris. - c.
 Retina- The innermost layer on which, the image forms.
-The optic nerve starts from the retina. - 5.
-The fluids filled in the chambers of eye , position and function ? - Aqueous humor A watery fluid seen in the aqueous chamber [between cornea and lens], oozes from the blood.
-This fluid supplies nutrients and oxygen to cornea and lens. - Vitreous humor A jelly like fluid filled with in the vitreous chamber [between lens and retina], helps to maintain the shape of eyeball.
+The optic nerve starts from the retina. - 3.
+The fluids filled in the chambers of eye , position and function ? - \ Aqueous humor A watery fluid seen in the aqueous chamber [between cornea and lens] , oozes from the blood.
+This fluid supplies nutrients and oxygen to cornea and lens. - \ Vitreous humor A jelly like fluid filled with in the vitreous chamber [between lens and retina], helps to maintain the shape of eyeball.